vieitesss/vieitesss.github.io/_posts/2025-08-13-Neovim-new-config.md

 require('statusline')
 ```

-And, we also need to install the [gitsigns.nvim](https://github.com/lewis6991/gitsigns.nvim) plugin, which we will use to show the Git status in the statusline.
+And we also need to install the [gitsigns.nvim](https://github.com/lewis6991/gitsigns.nvim) plugin, which we will use to show the Git status in the statusline.

 We will add it to our `plugins.lua` file, which we will create in the `lua` directory: